EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-issue-and-present-organisational-credentials.md

 The goal of this RFC is to provide a standard protocol for requesting and issuing organisational credentials.
 Depending on the use case, organisations need certain information about their business partners, such as authorised signatories, tax numbers or ultimate beneficial owners.
 This data needs to be validated and kept up to date.
-To simplify the management of this master data, we propose the introduction of organisational credentials, for example issued by an Attestation Provider verifying data from an authentic source such as the relevant commercial register.
+To simplify the management of this master data, we propose the use of organisational credentials, for example issued by an Attestation Provider verifying data from an authentic source such as the relevant commercial register.
 We aim to provide greater flexibility in terms of authentication methods and credential types.
 Since the credentials in scope are exchanged with a focus on organisations, we anticipate the use of server-based organisational wallets, which have different requirements than personal mobile wallets.
 Therefore, we propose the introduction of an organisation-specific identity for natural persons that allows requesting and presenting organisational credentials without the need to interact with a personal wallet.